mktcode/simplor-website/docs/CONSUMER.md

 ### Price per Response

 SimplOr uses ETH for payments.
 You don't need to convert to any other token.
-Just make sure your contract has enough ETH to pay for requests.
+Just make sure your contract has enough ETH to pay for responses.

 In SimplOr you pay for responses the moment your contract receives them.
 Prices or fees are always bound to the gas cost of the underlying transaction. **That also means that the efficiency of your callback functions affects the price of each response.**